bkw777/FluxEngine_Kit/README.md

 The "CDC ALT1" hat supports the purple highlighted models on the right side table.

-The Purple on the left table is *almost* all the same but just the STEP + DIRECTION pins don't work the normal way.
-The same two pins are still both STEP pins, but they mean STEP-IN and STEP-OUT instead of STEP + DIRECTION.
-It's possible those drives may be reconfigured to STEP+DIRECTION by just changing configuration jumpers, but I have not determined that one way or the other yet.
+The ALT1 hat may possibly also support the purple column on the left by just swapping the W6 and W7 config jumpers on the drive. (a 0-ohm resistor soldered in the W7 location, that needs to be desoldered and moved to the W6 location, see manual page 5-6 for the relevant part of the schematic, and 5-10 for the location on the board, just above and left of center).
+This is just a guess.
+I don't really know, so try it at your own risk.
+One thing is certain though, do not solder a jumper in both locations at the same time.
+It should be harmless to try as long as you don't do that.

-It may also be possible to support those drives without changing either the drive or the hat pcb by just a software change to the FluxEngine client software or the fpga firmware.
+It may also be possible to support those drives with the ALT1 hat by just a software change to the FluxEngine client software or fpga firmware to change how the FluxEngine generates the STEP+DIR signals.

-It is definitely also possible to support those drives by adding a single quad-nand to the hat pcb design to convert the signals.
+If all else fails there is always the brute force option which is just to add a single quad-nand to the hat pcb to convert the step+direction from the FluxEngine to step_in/step_out to the drive.
+I have the schematic done for that, but not the pcb layout yet.

 ![](PCB/datasheets/CDC_FDD_pinouts.png)

-There is a special hat for CDC which should work for all the green highlighted drives, and (I'm guessing) probably covers most CDC / MPI / Honeywell drives.

-And there is a hat for the "ALT1" pinout, the purple highlight.

-There is also a schematic but not a finished pcb that adds support for CDC that converts STEP+DIR to STEP_IN/STEP_OUT

 THESE ARE NOT TESTED YET
 I have a 77618019 drive which will be a test of the standard CDC hat.